-We are excited to share the proposed dates for our 2025 GICEL SEEP and Seedlings programs on Mayne Island and new information about the registration process.
-Please continue reading below to learn about the changes and this year’s dates.
+We are excited to share the proposed dates for our GICEL camps on Mayne Island and Saturna Island with you.

-The proposed SEEP dates (dependant on staffing) this year are:
+The SEEP dates (tentative, dependant on staffing) this year are:

 The dates for Seedlings (tentative, dependant on staffing) will be:

-For further updates, please fill out this form to be added to the Seedlings email list.
+For further updates on Seedlings, please fill out this form to be added to the Seedlings email list.

-Registration for the SEEP and Seedlings programs will be in early April.
-When the program dates and registration dates are confirmed, I will email our list and update the GICEL website with these dates and times, all registration policies, and information on how to use the new software registration program.
+Registration for the Mayne and Saturna SEEP and Seedlings programs will be in April.
+When the program dates and registration dates are confirmed, this website will be updated again and families on our email list will be notified.

-Please note that in 2024, all programs were full within 5 minutes of the general registration window opening.
-We hope that adding a fourth week will help, but we remain a small-scale program with space and staff limitations.
+Please note that in 2024 and 2025, all programs were full within 5 minutes of the general registration window opening.
+We remain a small-scale program with space and staff limitations.
 Please watch for an email with the registration date and time, mark it on your calendars, and set an alarm!

 For more information regarding: